jalessio/ansible-role-ros/README.md

 ## Testing

 This role is tested:
 * locally with [Test Kitchen](http://kitchen.ci/) using the [kitchen-ansible plugin](https://github.com/neillturner/kitchen-ansible) and [Serverspec](http://serverspec.org/).
-The .kitchen.yml file specifies tests for installing ROS Indigo on Ubuntu 14.04 and ROS Groovy on Ubuntu 12.04.
+The .kitchen.yml file specifies tests for installing ROS Indigo on Ubuntu 14.04, ROS Hydro on Ubuntu 12.04, and and ROS Groovy on Ubuntu 12.04.
 * automatically via Travis CI at [https://travis-ci.org/jalessio/ansible-role-ros/](https://travis-ci.org/jalessio/ansible-role-ros/).
-Travis CI currently only tests installtion of ROS Groovy on Ubuntu 12.04
+Travis CI currently only tests installtion of ROS Groovy on Ubuntu 12.04 (since that's all Travis CI currently supports).

 ## License